cantaylantapar/toody/client/README.md

 # Toody To Do App

 Live Sample: https://toody.herokuapp.com
-A fast, simple and multilingual To Do app project created on MERN Stack.
+A fast, simple and multilingual To Do app project created on MERN Stack..

 ## Core dependencies